PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 ## Storing the state
-If your BagaWork app is running on a website that **does not support** storing the app's state on the user's computer, then each time the user starts the app, it will use a new empty state.
+If your BagaWork app is running on a website that **does not support** storing the app's state on the user's computer, then each time the user starts the app, it will initialize a new state from scratch to use.
 An example of such a website is this website ([bagawork.com](https://bagawork.com/)). bagawork.com is hosted on [GitHub Pages](https://pages.github.com/), and therefor it can't function as an app hosting server, so it can only be used to quickly share apps for testing/debugging.
 Apps running on such websites can't remember information between runs.

-If your BagaWork app on the other hand is running on a website that **does support** storing the app's state on the user's computer (e.g. using the web browser's [Web Storage](https://en.wikipedia.org/wiki/Web_storage) functionality), then each time the app loads a page, its state will be stored, and if the user then closes the app and later opens it again, it will resume using the state that was stored, instead of using a new empty state.
+If your BagaWork app on the other hand is running on a website that **does support** storing the app's state on the user's computer, then each time the app loads a page, its state will be stored, and if the user then closes the app and later opens it again, it will resume using the state that was stored, instead of initializing a new state from scratch.
 An example of such a website is [bagaland.com](https://baggaland.com/).
-Try running an app hosted there, and you can see this in action.
+Try running, close and then re-open an app hosted there, and you can see this in action.

 If you host your app on a website that stores the state between runs, there is  one thing you need to remember: not all values can be stored!
 Ordinary values like: